 Talent adding virus to flask, with virus dilution tube visible in frame

-Adsorb the virus to the cells for 45 minutes at room temperature with stirring every 15 minutes [1] before replacing the inoculum with 15 milliliters of virus propagation medium supplemented with 1 microgram/milliliter of TPCK (T-P-C-K)-trypsin to facilitate cleavage of viral hemagglutinin HA0 (H-A-zero) into HA1 and HA2 subunits [2-TXT].
+Adsorb the virus to the cells for 45 minutes at room temperature with stirring every 15 minutes [1], remove the inoculum [2] and replace it with 15 milliliters of virus propagation medium supplemented with 1 microgram/milliliter of TPCK (T-P-C-K)-trypsin to facilitate cleavage of viral hemagglutinin HA0 (H-A-zero) into HA1 and HA2 subunits [3-TXT].

-Talent picking up flask from RT and stirring inoculum OR Flask being stirred
+Talent stirring flask

+Talent removing the inoculum

-Talent adding medium to flask, with medium and TPCK-trypsin containers visible in frame TEXT: TPCK: L-1-tosylamide-2-phenylethyl chloromethyl ketone
+Talent adding supplemented medium to flask, with medium and TPCK-trypsin containers visible in frame TEXT: TPCK: L-1-tosylamide-2-phenylethyl chloromethyl ketone

 Then place the flask in the 35-degree Celsius incubator for 3 days [1].